Cynth-09/Cypress-Automation/README.md

 npm -v

 *Visual Studio Code Installation:*
-Ensure you have Vscode on you computer.
+Ensure you have Vscode on your computer.
 You can download and install vscode from the official website: https://code.visualstudio.com/download

 *Folder Creation:*
 Created a new folder on your computer's desktop interface and named it.
 Mine was named "CYPRESS_AUTOMATION_CYNTHIA"